faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

 *Why would I teach my children that they must believe things on inadequate evidence under penalty of some kind of eternal torment (of one form or another, whether separation from family or God for eternity or misery inherent to the condition)?*

-## Promotes second-coming nihilism and anxiety.
+## Second-coming nihilism and anxiety

 Whereas the belief in the resurrection may quell anxiety, a belief in Jesus is also tied to a belief in his second coming, and the second coming may promote nihilism and anxiety.